 Instructor resource: Market Applications Solutions, December 2022

 This topic is all about how market exchange generates prices, which can be used for information purposes.
-Some of my favourite examples of using price data to tell a story are the two charts below:
+My favourite examples of using price data to tell a story are the two charts below:

 The rise of Netflix mirrors the decline of Blockbuster